-Spare mattresses, linens, equipment, temporary beds made up, and emergency equipment in the triage area to receive incoming residents.
+Spare mattresses, linens, equipment, temporary beds made up, and emergency equipment in the triage area to receive incoming people supported.

 The Nursing Supervisor shall prepare a triage area and establish a communication center.

 Set up triage area with disaster kit and medical supplies.